scrapinghub/scrapyrt/docs/source/api.rst

     - type: string
     - optional

-    Should exist as method of scheduled spider, does not need to contain self.
+    Must exist as method of scheduled spider, does not need to contain string "self".
     If not passed or not found on spider default callback `parse`_ will be used.

+errback
+    - type: string
+    - optional

+    Scrapy errback for request made from spider.
+It must exist as method of scheduled spider, otherwise exception will be raised.
+String does not need to contain 'self'.

 max_requests
     - type: integer